Updated: April 8, 2022

 There’s a special training being organized by the HR Department?
 Sign up and attend.
 Going out to lunch with your boss?
 Discuss ideas with them, or maybe ask for career and life advice.

-Some of the things you will learn may seem trivial, but it can become handy later.
+Some of the things you will learn may seem trivial, but they can become handy later.
 For example, I learned how to use Excel functions during my corporate years, which later helped me in doing feasibility analysis for my business.

 2. Make boredom your friend.